How to Take Care of Contact Lenses

-- Follow the schedule your eye doctor gives you for wearing and replacing your lenses.
-You should not wear daily wear lenses while you sleep.
+- Keep the schedule your eye doctor gives you for wearing and replacing your lenses.

-- Remove contact lenses before taking a shower, using a hot tub, swimming, or doing anything where water gets in your eyes when wearing contacts.
+- Do not shower, swim, use a hot tub or doing anything where water gets in your eyes when wearing contacts.
 Water and contacts don't mix.

-- Before touching your contact lenses, wash your hands with soap and water and dry them with a lint-free towel.
+- Wash your hands with soap and water and dry them with a lint-free towel before touching your contact lenses.